Here are some budget friendly easy birthday cakes for everyone, even if those of you who aren’t very skilled in the kitchen or with a piping bag.

 It is also much cheaper to bake your own cake than it is to buy one from the store.
 A simple boxed cake mix that’s around 99¢ each tastes so better than the pre-made junk most stores sell as cakes.
 With coupons, you can get cake pans for cheap at Michael’s or even better, you can borrow cake pans from friends.

 Not talented with the piping bag?
 Join the club!
 I’m not either.
 This isn’t a dessert blog, despite my love for desserts, because I can’t decorate a cake.
 I have zero patience for for this task.
-So I am sharing with you some of my favorite very low skills birthday cake ideas that you can make on tight budget.
+So I am sharing with you some of my favorite very low skills easy birthday cakes that you can make even on a tight budget.

 Doilies and Stencils

 A cheap dollar store paper doily is a great stencil for a simple cake embellishment.
 Just lay it on top of your cake and use a small sifter to spread powdered sugar evenly over the doily covered cake.
 Once the cake is covered with powdered sugar, remove the doily and your design is revealed.

 Use powdered sugar on a dark cake, like chocolate or gingerbread, or use cocoa powder on a light vanilla cake for contrast.
 (Click here for the above pictured Gingerbread Cake)

 An easy way to glam up a cake is with edible flowers.
 Such a simple and beautiful way to naturally decorate a cake.
 The key here is to find organic edible flowers (you don’t want to get your guests sick).
 If you grow the organic flowers yourself, even better!

 I have been slowly adding edible flowers to my garden so I always have these beauties on hand, but I have occasionally found them in the produce section of the grocery store and at the farmer’s market.